The hands on the left are open.

 The knowledge has not moved.
 What has moved is an account of the knowledge.
 The knowledge itself - the tacit understanding of why decisions were made the way they were, the feel of a situation that requires adjustment, the pattern-recognition that only comes from having run the pattern thousands of times - that does not transfer through explanation.

-It transfers through ongoing exchange: both parties open, the loop flowing between them, each contributing to a pattern that neither holds alone.
+It transfers through the kind of exchange the image shows: both parties open, the loop flowing between them, each contributing to a pattern that neither holds alone.
 The successor needs to be throwing as well as catching.
 The expert needs to be catching as well as throwing.
 The exchange space between them, over time, produces something that the handoff document never captures.

 Read next: The Two Modes of Juggling - how the solo cascade and the club pass describe two different coordination architectures.